PDubs44/pdsnd_github/README.md

 new_york_city.csv

 ### Credits
-Credits for project listed inside of the bikeshare project.txt file
+Credits for project listed inside of the "bikeshare project.txt" file

 Update 10/8/2019:
 Programs used for project include Atom, VSCode, anaconda, and spyder

+Update 10/8/2019:
+Updated credits list in "bikeshare project.txt" file